-Infrastructure 40 years Vehicles, Plant, Furniture & Equipment 3 to 30 years Council Dwellings Depreciated on straight line basis over maximum useful life up to 60 years Other Land & Buildings Useful life varies depending on the condition, type and usage of the asset, up to 60 years for buildings and infinite life for Land.
+Infrastructure 40 years Vehicles, Plant, Furniture & Equipment 3 to 30 years Council Dwellings Depreciated on straight line basis over maximum useful life up to 60 years Other Land & Buildings Useful life varies depending on the condition, type and usage of the asser up to 60 years for buildings and infinite life for Land.
 Surplus Assets Useful life varies depending on the condition, type and usage of the asset IT Equipment and Intangible Assets 5 to 7 years

-Where an item of Property, Plant and Equipment has major components with useful lives different to the main asset, and the cost of that component is material (20% or £1m), the asset is split into component parts and depreciated separately.
+Where an item of Property, Plant and Equipment has major components with useful lives different to the main asset, and the cost of that component is material (at least 20% of the total asset value and in excess of £1m), the asset is split into component parts and depreciated separately.
 Where component assets are replaced, the carrying value of the asset is reviewed with an estimate made on the carrying amount of the old component being replaced to be written out.